fsharp/fslang-design/drafts/FS-1146-scoped-nowarn.md

 In the ["Line Directives" section](https://learn.microsoft.com/en-us/dotnet/fsharp/language-reference/compiler-directives#line-directives) of the language reference, an additional paragraph on the interaction between line and nowarn/warnon directives should be inserted.

 In the ["Preprocessor Directives"](https://learn.microsoft.com/en-us/dotnet/fsharp/language-reference/compiler-directives#preprocessor-directives) section, the `#nowarn` entry should be extended to include `#warnon` and the functionality defined in this RFC.
 For the interaction with the `#line` directive, the "Line Directives" section should be referenced.
 Finally, the text should be updated to reflect RFC FS-1147.

+In the [F# code formatting guidelines](https://learn.microsoft.com/en-us/dotnet/fsharp/style-guide/formatting), the recommendation of the above Detailed Specification, item 4, should be added.

 # Unresolved questions